If you have recently closed on a home loan, it’s likely that you’ve received several notices about Mortgage Protection Insurance.

 Mortgage protection is a straightforward concept.
 There is no need to use a mortgage protection insurance calculator, just ascertain your mortgage balance and the will be the death benefit.

 To be honest, Mortgage Protection Insurance is not a “type” of life insurance but rather a “Purpose” for a life insurance policy.
 In almost every case, term life insurance is used as the foundation for a Mortgage Protection Plan.
 Since term insurance is the most affordable insurance available and can be purchased with a policy period of up to 30-years, it is the perfect life insurance product for Mortgage Protection Insurance.
-We even have a 40-year term policy through Banner Life now.

 Mortgage Protection Insurance protects your mortgage by insuring your life, your spouse’s life, or both, for the amount of the mortgage and for the length of the mortgage.
 This way, if a covered breadwinner should die unexpectedly during the term of the policy, (which should match the term of the mortgage), the beneficiary can pay off the mortgage and the family can continue to live in the paid-for home.